casper-network/docs/source/docs/casper/developers/dapps/prerequisites.md

 2. Familiarize yourself with the fundamentals of the Casper Network

-   The Casper Network is a Proof-of-Stake smart contract blockchain written in Rust.
-Its architecture, from how it validates transactions to how it reaches consensus, should be well understood before developing dApps that interact with it.
-Read up on the Casper Network's design principles in the [design section](../../concepts/design/index.md).
+   Casper networks are Proof-of-Stake smart contract blockchains written in Rust.
+Their architecture, from how they validates transactions to how they reach consensus, should be well understood before developing dApps that interact with them.
+Read up on Casper network design principles in the [design section](../../concepts/design/index.md).

 3. Read the documentation or source code of your chosen SDK